In a recent SDN weblog, Klaus Meffert discussed the pros and cons of object-oriented software development. In my

 "ABAP/Objects is a nice try to lift up ABAP to a more sophisticated technology.
 This failed as a whole."

 At first glance this reads like "Forget ABAP Objects!
 The guys in Walldorf were not able to create an object-oriented language".
 Pretty tough stuff.
 But after reading the author's cited article in OBJECTspektrum 03/2004, which is unfortunately not available online, I was completely puzzled.
-The article provides an appropriate description of ABAP Objects with a very positive summary ("pragmatic, useful and stable realization of the object-oriented paradigm, which integrates seamlessly into the existing R/3 landscape"), just mentioning some necessary compromises resulting from the procedural side of ABAP which is of course still supported and some minor missing details (most of
+The article provides an appropriate description of ABAP Objects with a very positive summary ("pragmatic, useful and stable realization of the object-oriented paradigm, which integrates seamlessly into the existing R/3 landscape"), just mentioning some necessary compromises resulting from the procedural side of ABAP which is of course still supported and some minor missing details (most of which have been added in Web AS 6.40, by the way).

 Perhaps this statement means that ABAP Objects is a good thing and simply not finished to a point that it makes everybody absolutely happy?
 I don't know the answer, but the weblog has already raised some dust, so I want to explain why ABAP Objects didn't fail.